-When playing as a survivor in Dead by Daylight, sooner or later you are sure to come across a small structure called a totem.
-These combinations of skulls and sticks will be hidden in corners of each map and help the killer with one of the hex perks, or Survivors with a boom perk that they have equipped to make life a little harder for the survivors.
+When playing as a Survivor in Dead by Daylight, sooner or later you are sure to come across a small structure of bones called a Totem.
+These combinations of skulls and sticks will be hidden in corners of each map and help the Killer with one of the hex perks, or Survivors with a boom perk that they have equipped to it to make life a little harder for each other.

 Related: How to use Hexes in Dead by Daylight

-When you cleanse a totem, you are essentially taking that totem off of the field.
-When completed, the totem falls apart with no chance for it to come back unless the Killer is using the perk Hex: Pentimento.
+When you cleanse a Totem, you are essentially taking that Totem off of the field.
+When completed, the Totem falls apart with no chance for it to come back unless the Killer is using the perk Hex: Pentimento.
 They can rekindle them at that point.
-If you cleanse a hex totem, there is a good chance you just nullified one of the Killer’s perks for the rest of the match.
-Except for the Undying hex (which takes over a dull totem when destroyed), all hex perks need that totem to survive.
-A dull totem has no hex equipped to it but can still be cleansed to prevent the Undying hex from taking it over and the Survivor will gain Bloodpoints for it.
+If you cleanse a Hex Totem, there is a good chance you just nullified one of the Killer’s perks for the rest of the match.
+Except for the Undying Hex (which takes over a Dull Totem when destroyed), all Hex perks need a Totem to survive.
+A Dull Totem has no Hex equipped to it but can still be cleansed to prevent the Undying hex from taking it over and the Survivor will gain Bloodpoints for it.

-For the most part, it is really important that you cleanse a totem if you see it, especially if it is lit.
-The main reason for this is it slightly nerfs the killer in a way that they cannot recover from.
-Individual hexes will affect you when you cleanse them, so you are taking a chance when you encounter one, but overall, it is generally worth the risk of being exposed or having your cleansing speed reduced over the long haul of the match.
+For the most part, it is really important that you cleanse a Totem if you see it, especially if it is lit.
+The main reason for this is it slightly nerfs the Killer in a way that they usually can not recover from.
+Certain Hexes will affect you when you cleanse them, so you are taking a chance when you encounter one, but overall, it is generally worth the risk of being exposed or having your cleansing speed reduced over the long haul of the match.